BrendanGasparin/100-days-of-code/log.md

 ### Day 20: June 30, 2024

-**Today's Progress:** Added a start screen and looped the game over screen to it, so the player can restart the game without reloading the browser window.
+**Today's Progress:** Added a start screen to the dinosaur game and looped the game over screen to it, so the player can restart the game without reloading the browser window.

 **Thoughts:** I had a lot of trouble getting this to work and had to rely on ChatGPT to find a persistent bug for me.
 I need to brush up on my JavaScript through freeCodeCamp or The Odin Project.
 I still need to add increasing difficulty to this project.